mautic/documentation/en/plugins/icontact.md

 # iContact integration

-Mautic can send leads to [iContact](https://www.icontact.com) upon some lead's action or when it gain some point limit.
+Mautic can send contacts to [iContact](https://www.icontact.com) upon some contact's action or when it gain some point limit.

 ## Authorize